Riftal-Studios/TaxHive/docs/S3_CONFIGURATION.md

 # S3 Configuration Guide

-This guide explains how to configure AWS S3 for storing invoice PDFs in GSTHive.
+This guide explains how to configure AWS S3 for storing invoice PDFs in TaxHive.

 ## Prerequisites